libremesh/lime-packages/packages/pirania/Readme.md

 ### HTTP flow

 `/etc/init.d/pirania-uhttpd` starts a HTTP server (uhttpd) on port 59080 that replies any request with a redirect towards a preset URL (`pirania.base_config.portal_url`).
 This is performed by the lua script `/www/pirania-redirect/redirect`.
-As `pirania.base_config.portal_url` is in the whitelisted ip range (http://thisnode.info/portal/ by default) then the "normal" HTTP server listening in port 80 will answer after the redirect.
+As `pirania.base_config.portal_url` is in the allowlist ip range (http://thisnode.info/portal/ by default) then the "normal" HTTP server listening in port 80 will answer after the redirect.

 So the flow is:
-* navigate to a non whitelisted ip: for example `http://orignal.org/baz/?foo=bar`
+* navigate to a non allowed ip: for example `http://orignal.org/baz/?foo=bar`
 * get redirected with a 302 where you can put a voucher code to enter: `http://thisnode.info/cgi-bin/portal/auth.html?prev=http%3A%2F%2Foriginal.org%2Fbaz%2F%3Ffoo%3Dbar`
 * submiting the form should perform a GET to `http://thisnode.info/cgi-bin/pirania/preactivate_voucher?voucher=secretcode&prev=http%3A%2F%2Foriginal.org%2Fbaz%2F%3Ffoo%3Dbar`
 * The preactivate_voucher script does two different depending on javascript support: